 Things can get a little tricky when it comes to organizing your bullet journal.
 The best way to stay organized is by not creating multiple months in advance.
 The longer you use your bullet journal you’ll find the best way to keep it organized.
 Personally, I put all of my yearly pages in the front (when I first setup my new bullet journal).
 If I want to create random pages in the middle of my month I usually just create it in the back of the journal.

 Whenever you want.

 I would recommend starting fresh for a new month.
-If it’s the middle of May go ahead and setup your bullet journal begining with June.
+If it’s the middle of May go ahead and set up your bullet journal beginning with June.